Building functional dashboards with the Christmas tree method

 2. Build out the Branches: Create interactive dashboards for deeper dives.

-3. Hang the Ornaments: Integrate alerts and annotations for context.
+3. Hang up the Ornaments: Integrate alerts and annotations for context.

 Final Thoughts